 Whether you’ve had lots of therapy or zero, starting something new can stir up lots of feelings.
 Working with a new counsellor can bring up fear of getting it wrong, uncertainty or apprehension.
-You might also feel relief, excitement or anticipation or maybe something else entirely.
+You might also feel relief, excitement, anticipation or something else entirely.
 Whatever you’re feeling before you start is completely normal and there is no wrong way to do therapy, what’s important is that we find what works for you.

 What to Expect